-Harold Nicholson (1905-68) was a man of humble origins said originally to have been from Guernsey.
+Harold Nicholson (1905-68) was born in Guernsey of humble origins.
 His early career found him working as a valet on board the steamer “Orduna” in 1932, and in the following years, during which he worked as a waiter at the Savoy Hotel, he rose to become Head Waiter, no mean achievement for a man from the working class in those days.

 It has been said that Nicholson became drawn to the Wisdom Traditions after the tragic death in infancy of his son, Noël, as a result of hospital negligence.
 He contacted a medium who was able to reassure him that Noël was at peace with God.
 This inspired Nicholson to begin to pursue his ministry.
 He conceived of a church in which the charismatic gifts of the Spirit known to the earliest Christians could find a special place, and where dogmatic Romanism would be replaced with an all-embracing church based on the love of God.

 Nicholson began a Christian house church movement in Clapton, north London, during the 1930s, and this then moved to a former Baptist chapel in Wallington (20, Belmont Road), which was designated the Church of the Good Shepherd.
 Here on 13 October 1946 he was ordained priest by Mar Georgius, taking the name Father John in religion, and became a member of clergy of the Catholic Apostolic Church (Catholicate of the West).
+His abilities in Divine Healing and in prophesy were reported in the press and became known to many, including several wealthy patrons who supported his work.
 After World War II Nicholson’s community acquired the former Baptist chapel in Lower Sloane Street, Chelsea, which had been damaged in the Blitz.
 They restored the crypt of this neo-Byzantine-Romanesque building in the highest Catholic tradition, and it opened as the Church of the Good Shepherd in Autumn 1947, while a license was sought from the authorities for the repair of the rest of the building.
 The photograph of Nicholson above was taken there as, it is believed, was that of Mar Georgius.

 Mar Georgius described the church as: “devoted especially to the work of Divine Healing, wherein Father Nicholson was greatly experienced, having many authenticated cures to his credit under God…its activities were oftimes reported in The West London Press and The Battersea Star…at that time there were Healing Services being held in the Church on Tuesday afternoons, and on Wednesday and Friday evenings, in addition to the usual Sunday morning and evening services.”
 [Mar Georgius: The Sad Case of George Forster (1963)]